 DON’T join a new gym in January.
-Yes, we know this sounds like we’re giving you a licence not to exercise, but bear with us.
+Yes, we know this sounds like we’re giving you a license not to exercise, but bear with us.
 The reason for this is that you probably won’t go, it will be a huge waste of money and you will feel miserable and guilty.
 Instead, commit to something convenient and cheap for January.
-Try a free app, to get you running (NHS couch to 5k is no-frills, but it does the job) or a YouTube class (Danielle Peazer has quick, fun and effective tutorials in short bursts of time), and if you stick with these for a month, then you’ll be more in a frame of mind to commit if you want to move on to something more formalised.
+Try a free app, to get you running or a YouTube channel dedicated to yoga, and if you stick with these for a month, then you’ll be more in a frame of mind to commit if you want to move on to something more formalized.

 TRY meal prep.
 Yes, we know, you probably screengrab the earnest Sunday Tupperware–filling Instagram posts of the perfect girl at work who makes all her healthy meals for the week and send them to your friend with the rolling eye emoji.
 But she’s onto something.
 When you’re tired, cold and hungry, you’ll reach for the food of least resistance, and something healthy that’s ready and waiting will keep you from reaching for crisps while you wait for the toast to pop (no judgment here).

 GIVE HIIT a chance.
-This sounds like it goes against your “no pain” principle, and we’re not going to lie, as it does hurt, but it only lasts for 20 minutes, and you can do anything for just over quarter of an hour, right?
+This sounds like it goes against your “no pain” principle, and we’re not going to lie, as it does hurt, but it only lasts for 20 minutes, and you can do anything for just over a quarter of an hour, right?
 That’s probably the time you spent up against a stranger’s armpit on the train this morning.
 Easy!
-Try Joe Wicks 20-minute beginners HIIT routine.

 Maybe you’re getting married this year and working towards your dream body, or perhaps you’ve had a baby or have signed up to your first triathlon—if you’ve got a definite aim this year, welcome to the goal-getter tribe.
 Highly motivated and willing to put the time in, you just need a bit of help to get there.